KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 8. No JavaScript, only HTML and CSS.
 9. It should work from IE 9 and gracefully degrades on older browsers.

 The tricky part is _5_.
-After checking at proposals submitted by various developers on Rémi's post, it seems most of them didn't catch that **all grey rectangles should be the same width**.
+After checking at proposals submitted by various developers on Rémi’s post, it seems most of them didn’t catch that **all grey rectangles should be the same width**.
 Here is what you should be having:

 ![The grid we want to create](/assets/images/calc-css-riddle/css-grid.gif)

-Rémi made [a CodePen](https://codepen.io/hteumeuleu/pen/zLiGw) to kickstart the riddle if you'd like to give it a try.
+Rémi made [a CodePen](https://codepen.io/hteumeuleu/pen/zLiGw) to kickstart the riddle if you’d like to give it a try.
 Go on, have a shot.
-I'll be waiting.
+I’ll be waiting.

 ## Computing the whole thing, one step at a time

-**Spoilers!** I'll be giving the solution in a couple of lines or so, so if you don't feel like knowing or are afraid of what you could read, close the tabs, close the browser, shut down your computer and lock yourself in!
+**Spoilers!** I’ll be giving the solution in a couple of lines or so, so if you don’t feel like knowing or are afraid of what you could read, close the tabs, close the browser, shut down your computer and lock yourself in!

 The easiest (and best) solution was to use the `calc` function.
-A few came up with tricky things like absolute positioning but that doesn't seem like a good idea for a grid system.
+A few came up with tricky things like absolute positioning but that doesn’t seem like a good idea for a grid system.

 When I shared my solution on Twitter, some people seemed kind of amazed at how far I pushed the use of `calc()`.
 In the end I can assure you the solution is very easy to find, hence a little blog post to explain my thought process.

 ### Understanding the problem

-> All cells aren't the same width.
+> All cells aren’t the same width.

 Many devs including myself jumped on the code assuming all cells would be the same width, obviously 25% since there are 4 cells per row.
-This was the first mistake, **all cells don't share the same width**.
-Since all orange items are the same width (200px) and all grey spans are the same width (unknown) and some cells contain 2 grey spans while some contain only one, all cells can't be the same width.
+This was the first mistake, **all cells don’t share the same width**.
+Since all orange items are the same width (200px) and all grey spans are the same width (unknown) and some cells contain 2 grey spans while some contain only one, all cells can’t be the same width.
 Cells on sides are shorter than cells in the middle of a row.

 Sometimes putting things on paper (well, in a text editor in my case) can help a lot to get things.
 Here is what I wrote: